RBC Touring & Showcase Program 2023

-9 emerging musicians (spots will be saved for 4 Indigenous artists & 2 Black artists) will be selected to learn from music professionals about showcasing & touring, and performing a live showcase opportunity presented to 20+ presenters (buyers).
+6 emerging musicians (preference given to Indigenous artists & equity-seeking artists to at least 50% of spots) will be selected to learn from music professionals about showcasing & touring and performing a live showcase opportunity presented to 20+ presenters (buyers).

-Participants will have the opportunity to develop lasting relationships with some fabulous mentors and learn many of the skills needed to further your growth as musicians (becoming future 🤩stars).
-This program is FREE (valued at $1000 per participant – lucky you) for musicians, in the early stages of their career, that have never showcased before.
+Participants will have the opportunity to develop lasting relationships with fabulous mentors and learn many skills needed to further their growth as musicians (becoming future 🤩stars).
+This program is FREE (valued at $1000 per participant – lucky you) for musicians in the early stages of their careers, that have never showcased before.
 This program will help musicians get ready for professional provincial, national & international showcasing and touring starting right here in Manitoba!

-The training takes place online in a group setting, where each participant will also receive 3 hours of one on one training/meetings with a mentor for some good quality fun.
-The program will end with the artists participating in Manitoba Arts Network’s October Manitoba Showcase Conference in Portage la Prairie, Manitoba.
+The training takes place online in a group setting, where each participant will also receive 2 hours of one-on-one training/meetings with a mentor for some good quality fun.
+The program will end with the artists participating in Manitoba Arts Network’s October Manitoba Showcase Conference in Steinbach, Manitoba.
+Professional recording of the Showcase performance for an artist to use in future Showcase applications and promotional purposes (on a professional stage, sound & lighting) will be provided, including coordinated booking and tour support post-Showcase.

 During the mentorship musicians will learn about: